Cornell University Department of History: Reputation

 Numerous people associated with the department have won Pulitzer Prizes.
 Former faculty member Fredrik Logevall was the recipient of the 2013 Pulitzer Prize for History.
 Michael Kammen was the 1973 winner of the prize.
-Professor David Brion Davis won in the category of General Non-Fiction in 1969.
+Professor David Brion Davis won in the category of General Nonfiction in 1969.
 Alumnus David Oshinsky won the award for History in 2006, and alumna Sheryl WuDunn won the award for International Reporting in 1990.

 Alumnus John Mott was the co-recipient of the 1946 Nobel Peace Prize for his work as the head of the YMCA.

 Two buildings at Cornell's main campus are named in honor of history department professors.
 White Hall, one of the original three buildings on the Arts Quad, named after Andrew Dickson White, and Becker House, a residential college named after Carl L. Becker in recognition of his pedagogical contributions to the Cornell community.

 Department in popular culture

 The Onion, a parody newspaper, featured an article about fictional History Department professor Wallace Schroeder on September 9, 1997, titled "Byzantine Empire Will Fall To Turks, Historian Warns".

 In The Office, salesman Andy Bernard minored in history at Cornell.